 Converse Chuck Taylor All Star Low Top History

 Back then, sneakers weren’t worn for fashion, but rather, for function only.
+Almost no one wore these for leisure.
 The All Star had a shape and construction that was unlike any before it.
-The shoes filled a gap in the market caused by the increasing popularity of basketball—the sport was only invented in 1891 by James Naismith—and while sales were constant, they weren’t setting trends.
+They filled a gap in the market caused by the increasing popularity of basketball—the sport was only invented in 1891 by James Naismith—and while sales were constant, they weren’t setting trends.
 Enter Chuck Taylor.